-What is permeable paving?
+What is Permeable Paving?

 Permeable paving is a type of paving surface that allows water and other liquids to pass through it into the base beneath.
 This process is called infiltration.

 Surface runoff occurs when water travels over the land surface rather than being absorbed.
-Too much surface runoff can cause a number of issues for built up areas, including flooding and pollution.
+Too much surface runoff can cause a number of issues for built-up areas, including flooding and pollution.
 It can also lead to water ingress and damp issues for homeowners.

 Many flash floods in urban areas are partially caused by excessive surface runoff where drainage systems hit their limits and the remaining water has nowhere to go.

 Permeable paving acts as a natural filtration system as the water passes through.
 With impermeable paving, because water cannot penetrate the surface, it instead runs along the surface picking up foreign bodies and pollutants as it makes its way to the drainage system.

-Types of permeable paving
+Types of Permeable Paving

-- Resin bound aggregates
+- Resin Bound Surfacing

-- Loose gravel
+- Loose Gravel

 - Concrete block permeable paving

-- Permeable asphalt
+- Permeable Asphalt

-- Concrete supported grass paving
+- Concrete-supported grass paving

-Resin Bound Aggregates
+Permeable Resin Bound Paving

 This creates a mixture of material that is trowelled onto a surface, providing an attractive uniform surface which is flat but porous.

-Concrete Block Permeable Paving
+Concrete Block Paving